balcilar/gnn-spectral-expressive-power/README.md

 # Analyzing the Expressive Power of Graph Neural Networks in a Spectral Perspective

-This repository consist of codes of ["Analyzing the Expressive Power of Graph Neural Networks in a Spectral Perspective"](https://openreview.net/forum?id=-qh0M9XWxnv) paper published in ICLR2021.
+This repository consists of codes of ["Analyzing the Expressive Power of Graph Neural Networks in a Spectral Perspective"](https://openreview.net/forum?id=-qh0M9XWxnv) paper published in ICLR2021.

 ## Theoretical and Empirical Frequency Responses
-Here is the our theoretical findings on frequency responses of GNNs
+Here are our theoretical findings on frequency responses of GNNs

 ![Sample image](images/freqresponsetable.jpg?raw=true "Title")

-Studied GNN's spectral analysis codes are in spectral_analysis_result folder.
+Studied GNN's spectral analysis codes are in the spectral_analysis_result folder.
 Those codes were written in Matlab.
-You can briefly run each script for each method independently and see the empirical and theoretical frequency responses on Cora graph.
+You can briefly run each script for each method independently and see the empirical and theoretical frequency responses on the Cora graph.
 For Chebnet's frequency response
 ```
 >chebnet_spectral_analysis